masuidrive/node-mysql/README.md

 # Current status
-It isn't for application development and production.
+It isn't for application development and production yet.

 Now It can use for this driver developer only :-p

-I'll work for error/timeout handling, more and more tests.
+I'll work for more tests and documents.

 # Plan